NASA-PDS/template-repo-python/README.md

 This is the template repository for PDS's Python projects.

-This repository aims at being a base for new python repository used in PDS.
+This repository aims at being a base for new python repositories used in PDS.
+It guides developers to ease the initialization of a project and recommends preferred options to standardize developments and ease maintenance.
 Simply click the <kbd>Use this template</kbd> button ↑ (or use [this hyperlink](https://github.com/NASA-PDS/pds-template-repo-python/generate)).

-It guides developers to ease the initialization of a project and recommends preferred options to standardize developments and ease maintenance.

 ## Prerequisites